 You’ve the choice to opt for a more general foundation (Foundation in Arts, Foundation in Science) if you’re unsure of your preferred field of study.
-Otherwise, you can opt for a more specific programme such as Foundation in Business, Foundation in Communication, Foundation in Design, Foundation in Computing, Foundation in Engineering, and Foundation in Natural Built Environment.
+Otherwise, you can opt for a more specific programme such as Foundation in Business, Foundation in Design, Foundation in Computing, Foundation in Engineering, and Foundation in Natural Built Environment.

 Well, here are several top reasons why you should consider pursuing a foundation programme.